Those Were The Days

 |

-Senator Robert Kennedy, who had announced on 16th March that he would run for President, is shot in the head and neck on 5th June.
-He dies the next day.
+Senator Robert Kennedy, who had announced on 16th March that he would run for President, is shot in the head and neck just after midnight on 5th June.
+He dies nearly 26 hours later in the Good Samaritan Hospital in Los Angeles.
 President Johnson declares 9th June a national day of mourning.

 Martin Luther King's assassin, James Earl Ray, is arrested at London's Heathrow Airport as he tries to board a plane on Saturday, 8th June.

-On 25th June the Liberal Party, led by Pierre Trudeau, wins the Canadian general election with an increased majority.
+On the same day the Liberal Party, led by Pierre Trudeau, wins the Canadian general election with an increased majority.

 |